 Retain reviewed samples on Site and make them available to the Consultant when required.

-Action Submittal Dispositions: The Consultant will review, mark, and stamp as appropriate, and distribute marked up copies as noted:
+Action Submittal: The Consultant will review, mark, and stamp as appropriate, and distribute marked up copies as noted:

 No Exceptions Taken:

 The Contractor may incorporate the Product(s) or implement the Work covered by the submittal.